(Daniel) Landon Allen

 Haley plans to continue her education as a graduate student in the M.B.A. program here at ECU in the Fall.
 She is the daughter of Brian and Cindy Smith of Cary, N.C.

 Alison Moller is the winner of the 2019 Bassman Award.
-Alison’s winning research project titled, a triple major who graduates with a Bachelor of Arts in Chemistry as well as a Bachelor of Arts in Classical Studies and Great Books.
+Alison is a triple major who graduates with a Bachelor of Arts in Chemistry as well as a Bachelor of Arts in Classical Studies and Great Books.

 Her paper, “A Computational Analysis of the Hydroacylation of Aldimines in the presence of a Wilkinson’s Catalyst” was completed under the direction of Professor Andrew Sargent in the Department of Chemistry.
 Alison’s Great Books thesis explores the ancient tradition of political philosophy in literature from Homer to Plato to the pastoral Idylls of Theocritus.
 In his recommendation of Alison for the Bassman Award Dr. Sargent noted that Moller is, “The very embodiment of the liberal arts ideal….and that in his 25 years at ECU he has never met a student who more adeptly integrated these ostensibly disparate fields of study.”